partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 The extension over SQL is the `FROM` clause item `e.projects AS p`.
 Standard SQL would attempt to find a schema named `e` with a table `projects` and since in our example there isn't an `e.projects` table, the query would fail.
-In contrast, PartiQL will dereference `e.projects` to the attribute `projects` of `e`.
+In contrast, PartiQL recognizes `e.projects` to refer to the `projects` attribute of `e`.

 Once we allow this extension, the semantics are alike SQL's.
 The alias (also called *variable* in PartiQL) `e` gets bound to each employee, in turn.
 For each employee, the variable `p` gets bound to each project of the employee, in turn.
-Thus the query's meaning, alike SQL, is
+Thus the query's meaning, like SQL, is

 | foreach employee tuple `e` from `hr.employeesNest`
 |     foreach project tuple `p` from `e.projects`
 |         if `p.name LIKE '%security%'`
 |           output `e.name AS employeeName, p.name AS projectName`

 Notice that our query involved variables that were ranging over nested collections (`p` in the example), along with variables that were